temii70/Emotion-Detection/README.md

 # Emotion-Detection
 Emotion Detection with CNN

-This project uses a Convolutional Neural Network (CNN) built with PyTorch to detect emotions from facial images.The model is trained on the Fer 2013 dataset (32,000+) labelled images.
+This project uses a Convolutional Neural Network (CNN) built with PyTorch to detect emotions from facial images.
+The model is trained on the Fer 2013 dataset (32,000+) labelled images.
  It includes data preprocessing, model training with early stopping, evaluation, and visualization of results.

-Features
+Features:
-Custom CNN architecture for emotion classification Data augmentation and normalization
+- Custom CNN architecture for emotion classification
+- Data augmentation and normalization
-Early stopping to prevent overfitting
+- Early stopping to prevent overfitting
-Training and test loss visualization
+- Training and test loss visualization
-Webcam-based real-time emotion detection (with OpenCV) Easy-to-follow Jupyter notebook
+- Webcam-based real-time emotion detection (with OpenCV)
+- Easy-to-follow Jupyter notebook

 Getting Started